openjdk/amber-docs/site/guides/text-blocks-guide.md

         }
     }

-**_G11.
+### G11.
 Similarly, it is also reasonable to fully left justify a text block when a high line count causes the closing delimiter is likely to vertically scroll out of view.
-This allows the reader to track indentation with the left margin when the closing delimiter is out of view._**
+This allows the reader to track indentation with the left margin when the closing delimiter is out of view. {#G11}

     // ORIGINAL